 Morgan earned a Bachelor of Science with Distinction from Cornell University, where she majored in Human Development and earned five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society.

-Morgan's teaching experience includes serving as a Teaching Assistant in Belle Sherman Element School (Ithaca, NY).
-Morgan was also selected by Professor Duff to serve as one of two 'Think Tank' leaders in Groton Elementary School (Groton, NY).
+Morgan's teaching experience includes serving as a Teaching Assistant in Belle Sherman Elementary School (Ithaca, NY).
+Morgan was also selected by Professor Bryan Duff to serve as one of two 'Think Tank' leaders in Groton Elementary School (Groton, NY).
 While at Cornell, Morgan was a Teaching Assistant for Professor Annalisa Raymer (Education 2200: Adult Education) and Professor Jeffrey Perry (Education 2410: The Art of Teaching).
 In addition, Morgan served as an ESL Tutor for Cornell's Community Learning and Service Partnership (CLASP) and a Mentor for the Best Buddies organization.

 Morgan's research experience includes serving as a Research Assistant for Professor Jane Mendle in Cornell University's Adolescent Transitions Laboratory.
 In February 2020, Morgan co-published a paper with Siying Li, "The Power of Default Options," which was featured by the Society for Personality and Social Psychology (SPSP).
 In Spring 2019, Morgan designed a workshop for 60 inmates at the Cayuga Correctional Facility as part of an employment rights project for the Cornell Prison Education Program / School of Continuing Education.